duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 # Welcome to DuckDuckHack!

 We are a community of developers (and non-developers) who share a passion for search and privacy.
-Through DuckDuckHack, we're helping to make DuckDuckGo better and develop the community that powers it.
+Through DuckDuckHack, we're making DuckDuckGo better and growing the community that powers it.
 Whether you're an experienced developer or are just getting started, we need your help to create and improve the coolest part of our search engine - Instant Answers!

 ## What is an Instant Answer?

 An Instant Answer helps you find the information you're looking for in zero (_or few_) clicks.
-They appear above ads and regular search results.
+Instant Answers appear above ads and regular search results.
 An Instant Answer aims to answer your search query directly, ideally without the need to click through to another site.

 Instant Answers are created and maintained by the community - that means you!
 Some Instant Answers get their information from pure code and others require external sources such as API requests, databases or key-value stores.